Inside US Ambassador Woody Johnson's New Job: Reality TV Star | Washingtonian

 Inside the American Embassy is a fly-on-the-wall series about America’s home on UK soil that begins with Johnson’s swearing-in and ends with Trump’s state visit earlier this month.
 If you live in America, you’ve probably never heard of it.
 If you’re a British person, you know everything about Woody Johnson.
 The show has been airing in the UK since late June, marking an audacious new frontier for how members of this administration use their political positions to raise their profiles.
 While it’s become almost customary to juice a previous role inside Trump World for a memoir (Sean Spicer, James Comey, the forthcoming Omarosa tell-all) or a Fox News gig (like David Bossie), becoming a reality TV star while still on the job feels, well, almost like a parody of the kind of thing that would happen inside Trump World.

-Diplomatic work is reactionary and reactions often look like a team of career diplomats co-drafting a #AskWoody tweet, so the show itself can be plodding.
+Diplomatic work is reactive and reactions often look like a team of career diplomats co-drafting a #AskWoody tweet, so the show itself can be plodding.
 But it’s also riveting in the way it would be riveting to watch hidden camera footage of a celebrity, like seeing Madonna floss.
 It’s not technically interesting, but also WHAAT IS THIS HOW AM I WATCHING THIS.

 And Inside the American Embassy doesn’t shy from Trump’s British scandals—like his criticism of the “lousy” new billion-dollar US Embassy in London, the very embassy Woody Johnson, 71, is gearing up to open in a scene from the season premiere.